Online speech therapy games

 The dos of don’ts of online speech therapy games

-• Keep it interactive by screen sharing and allowing the client remote access for the game.
+• Keep it interactive by screen sharing and allowing the client remote access throughout the game.

 • Take breaks during a game or in between activities to focus on cueing and teaching therapy goals.